 Focaccia can be used as sandwich bread, a side to mop up sauces and soups, or even a replacement to dinner rolls at family parties.
 You can also use it like pizza crust and top it with whatever you want.
 Another option is to serve it as an appetizer with an herbed oil or butter.
 We love it on pasta night too.
 The possibilities are really endless with this.

-No Knead Black Pepper Focaccia Ingredient Notes
+Black Pepper Focaccia Ingredients

 - All purpose flour